BioinformaticsLabAtMUN/sRNARFTarget/README.md

   1. Clone the repository.
 For instructions about how to clone GitHub repositories see [this](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).
   2. Create the fasta files with the sRNA and mRNA nucleotide (i.e, A,C,G,T) sequences in the folder containing the sRNARFTarget.nf script (referred from now on as sRNARFTarget folder/directory).
   3. Go to the sRNARFTarget folder so that it is the current working directory.
-  4. OPTION A (with our [Python 3.8 docker container](https://hub.docker.com/r/penacastillolab/python38env)).
+  4. OPTION A (with our [Python 3.8 docker container](https://hub.docker.com/r/penacastillolab/python38env), recommended).
 After pulling the docker container, type the command below to run sRNARFTarget replacing sRNA.fasta (--s parameter) and mRNA.fasta (--m parameter) with the corresponding filenames of the fasta files containing the sRNAs and mRNAs sequences, respectively.
 Both files should be located in the sRNARFTarget directory.
    ```
     nextflow run sRNARFTarget.nf --s sRNA.fasta --m mRNA.fasta -with-docker penacastillolab/python38env
    ```
-   4. OPTION B (Python installed locally).
+   4. OPTION B (with Python installed locally).
 Type the command below to run sRNARFTarget replacing sRNA.fasta (--s parameter) and mRNA.fasta (--m parameter) with the corresponding filenames of the fasta files containing the sRNAs and mRNAs sequences, respectively.
 Both files should be located in the sRNARFTarget directory.
    ```
     nextflow run sRNARFTarget.nf --s sRNA.fasta --m mRNA.fasta
    ```